Viktoriya Tomova: 2023: United Cup debut, top 75 & WTA 125 title

-2024: WTA 500 grass semifinal, top 50 & Olympics debuts
+2024: WTA 500 semifinal, top 50 & Olympics debuts

 Tomova entered her first tournament of the season, the Hobart International as a lucky loser and defeated Martina Trevisan in straight sets.
-She then defeated ninth seed Tatjana Maria 6–0, 6–1 in a 59 minutes match to advance to her first hardcourt quarterfinal, before losing to eventual champion Emma Navarro.
+She then defeated ninth seed Tatjana Maria, 6–0, 6–1 in a 59 minutes match, to advance to her first hardcourt quarterfinal, before losing to eventual champion, Emma Navarro.

 The following week at the Australian Open, Tomova won her first match at this major defeating Kayla Day, She lost to 19th seed Elina Svitolina in the second round.

 She entered again the main draw as a lucky loser at the WTA 1000 Qatar Ladies Open.
 She also qualified for the next WTA 1000 at Dubai.
-In Indian Wells, she recorded her first win at this tournament defeating former Grand Slam champion Sofia Kenin in straight sets.
+In Indian Wells, she recorded her first win at this tournament defeating former Grand Slam tournament champion Sofia Kenin, in straight sets.
 She lost to 20th seed Caroline Garcia.
-At the next WTA 1000, the 2024 Miami Open, she defeated lucky loser Tamara Korpatsch for the first time, having lost to her in her four previous meetings. before retiring due to a back injury while trailing in her next match against 23rd seed Caroline Garcia.
+At the next WTA 1000, the 2024 Miami Open, she defeated lucky loser Tamara Korpatsch for the first time, having lost to her in her four previous meetings, before retiring due to a back injury while trailing in her next match against 23rd seed Caroline Garcia.

 Starting her clay-court season at the Charleston Open, Tomova defeated Mayar Sherif, before losing to third seed Maria Sakkari.

 In May at the Morocco Open in Rabat, she reached her third tour-level semifinal defeating qualifier Berfu Cengiz, Wang Yafan and Laura Siegemund, before losing to Peyton Stearns in three sets.

 At the French Open, she upset 16th seed Ekaterina Alexandrova in straight sets, her first top 20 career win.
 She lost to Wang Xinyu in three sets.

 In June, Tomova qualified for the Paris Summer Olympics.

 She also reached her third WTA 125 final at Valencia but lost to Ann Li.
 As a result, she reached a new career-high ranking of No. 63, on 17 June 2024.